 Extended Bio

-Brandon studied at Embry-Riddle Aeronautical University, and is a graduate of the Harvard Business School’s 2-year Owner President program.
-He is a member of the Young Presidents Organization.
+Webb is a multiple New York Times bestselling author of, Puddle Jumpers: Simple and Proven Ways to Raise Confident & Joyful Kids (May 2026).
+He studied at Embry-Riddle Aeronautical University, is an alumni of Harvard Business School’s Owner President Management program and is a member of the Young Presidents Organization.

 Military Service